antosomzi/Assessment_GRA/README.md

   - **Views**: Handle HTML rendering.
   - **Controllers**: Manage requests.
   - **Helpers**: Store utility functions.
   - In more complex frameworks, a dedicated **routing file** could also be introduced.
+  - Here serialization is managed by fastAPI automatically

 ### 🛠️ Tests
 - Basic **unit tests** have been included since testing is essential.